-- Spider Man does not have a mentor but his Spider-Sense can be tuned to the point in which he reacts based on this sixth sense, letting go of any thoughts.
+- Spider-Man does not have a mentor but his Spider-Sense can be tuned to the point at which he reacts based on this sixth sense, letting go of any thoughts.
 He'll even close his eyes during this time, allowing himself to act on instinct.
 This usually comes during very emotional or dangerous situations.
-The most recent example would be when he defeated Wolverine's son, Daken, who has empath powers.
+One example would be when he defeated Wolverine's son, Daken, who has empath powers.

 - The Trope Namer is Bruce Lee's Enter the Dragon.
 In the quote, Bruce's character, Lee, is attempting to teach a student not how to kick the right way, but to kick the right way.
 Bruce Lee was well-versed in philosophy (it was his field of study), and always made attempts to apply it to life and martial arts, as well as espouse it in his films.

 - A little speech deleted from the original Game of Death has Bruce's character lecturing an opponent to the effect that over-reliance on rote-memorized moves and routines kills one's ability to adapt and improvise — a point he proceeds to ruthlessly demonstrate.